SiyabongaJR/Capstone-Project-6/README.md

   For InteliJIDEA go to https://www.jetbrains.com/help/idea/installation-guide.html

  * You will need Mysql to connect to the database https://dev.mysql.com/downloads/installer/
+ * The database creation files are in the MySql folder

 # Contributors and maintanance